 Milford has an incredibly rich industrial heritage, and is part of the Derwent Valley Mills World Heritage Site, since its former mills were some of the first mechanised industrial spinning factories in the world at the dawn of the Industrial Revolution.
 Jedediah Strutt and his successors built almost all the stone buildings in the village in the period 1780-1850 to provide accommodation and facilities for the workers in their huge mills, which dominated Milford.

-The Strutts North Mill run monthly historical guided walking tours and talks covering the Belper area, and there are usually several covering Milford in any year – see here for the 2022 schedule, which includes historical walks in Milford on the 17th April and 23rd October.
-In 2022 there will also be a talk in the Strutts Community Centre in Belper, at 7.30pm on Wednesday 4th of May, on Milford, by local historian Heather Eaton, cost £3.
+The Strutts North Mill Museum & Belper Historical Society run monthly historical guided walking tours and talks covering the Belper area, and there are usually several covering Milford in any year – see here for the 2023 schedule.